Dreams of the Deep

 The compartment was the same three by four meters he’d first seen, every surface working.
 But the crisis had rearranged her systems the way it had rearranged everything on the station.
 Gaps on the medication shelves where supplies had been used and not replaced.
 The refrigeration unit running louder than it should, the compressor cycling harder, and someone, Mirin probably, had taped a note to the side: CYCLING EVERY 40 MIN CHECK TEMP.
 The note of someone whose equipment was misbehaving in a way she didn’t have time to diagnose but also couldn’t ignore, because the medications inside were keeping people’s cardiovascular systems from doing things the crisis had taught the cardiovascular systems to do.

 She transferred the bronchial profiles to his portable.
 Walked him through the updates, patient by patient.
 Adjustments she’d made since last night.
 Limits identified.
 Where the dosages could go and where they couldn’t.
 Clinical.
 Precise.
-The same professional mode from when they’d negotiated the medication protocols two days ago, which felt like a number larger than two.
+The same professional mode from when they’d negotiated the medication protocols yesterday, which felt like a number larger than one.

 They worked through the cases.
 It took fifteen minutes.
 Neither of them mentioned Nika Vasik during those fifteen minutes.
 Different system.
 Different conversation.